Muraad/tinhat/README.md

 ## What is tinhat? ##

-First, let's define a few terms.
-In cryptography, we assume everything in the universe is actually deterministic.
-The roll of dice, flip of a coin, shuffling of cards, and even radioactive decay and unpredictable quantum activities, all produce deterministic results from their respective physical processes.
-In cryptography, "entropy" is the measure of unknown-ness with respect to another party.
-Even if a coin flip is 100% deterministic, if I flip a coin and don't let you see it, I have gained 1 bit worth of entropy relative to you.
-I can measure mouse movements on the screen, measure hard drive timings and network interrupts, and despite the fact that these are 100% deterministic, they provide effective entropy relative to any attacker who isn't also measuring the same sources, or exerting influence over them.

-A cryptographically strong random source is simple:  It's anything which is indistinguishable from true random, because any and all would-be attackers do not have access to its entropy sources.

-This leads us to a problem:  You can't flip a coin very fast.
-Even in a computer, if you sample a whole bunch of entropy sources, the rate that you gain entropy is rather slow.
-Pseudo random generators (PRNG's) are important, but equally important is knowing how and when to use them.
-A PRNG uses cryptographic primitives (usually hash functions) to stretch a small amount of entropy into a larger amount of output data, exploiting the design characteristics of the primitives to produce output that remains indistinguishable from true random.
-This fundamentally requires the implementation of the PRNG to remain ideal, free of any known flaws; but, as time goes on, weaknesses of the primitives are bound to be discovered.
-It is recommended to use pure entropy for generation of long-lived keys, and to use PRNG output for  frequent operations such as short-lived keys and ephemeral key exchanges.
+Tinhat Random distrustfully takes a bunch of supposed random sources, and mixes them in such a way to produce output which is no less random than the cumulative randomness of *all* the combined inputs, and yet any input being non-random or even actively malicious cannot undermine the cryptographic strength of the Tinhat Random output.

-In tinhat, we provide two main classes.
-The first main class, "TinHatRandom" draws entropy from available entropy sources, and mixes them together as described below, to eliminate or reduce the risk of any individual entropy source failing (being predictable by an attacker.)
-TinHatRandom will never return more bytes than what it collected from entropy sources, which means it can be slow.
-The second main class, "TinHatURandom" uses a PRNG, which is seeded by TinHatRandom, and has configurable thresholds to re-seed, and even refuse to return more bytes when drained too rapidly.
-Both are designed to be cryptographically strong random, but TinHatRandom is slow while TinHatURandom is fast, and the cryptographic strength of TinHatURandom is dependent on the integrity of its internal PRNG.
+Tinhat Random provides two main classes.
+The first one, "TinHatRandom" draws entropy from available entropy sources, and mixes them together as described below, to eliminate or reduce the risk of any individual entropy source failing (being predictable or even controlled by an adversary.)
+TinHatRandom will never return more bytes than what it collected from entropy sources, which means it can be slow (typically a few hundred bytes per second).
+The second main class, "TinHatURandom" uses a PRNG, which is seeded and regularly reseeded by TinHatRandom.
+As long as no weaknesses exist in the underlying PRNG, the output of TinHatURandom is pure random just as the output of TinHatRandom, yet TinHatURandom is very fast - typically generating several MB per second.

 ## Architecture in Detail ##